psychemedia/storytelling-notes/twa-sisters-binnorie.md

 "O sister, sister, reach me your glove,
 Binnorie, O Binnorie;
-And sweet William shall be your love ;"
+And sweet William shall be your love;"
 By the bonnie mill-dams o' Binnorie.

 "Sink on, nor hope for hand or glove,